 ‘Having our own productive farm has been a long-held dream for me and the team at Lake House.
 It means that the vast majority of produce we serve now comes entirely from the local area.
 It’s also the next step for us and the Lake House family to close the loop on the immersive food-focussed experience for all our guests,’ says Alla Wolf-Tasker.

-The Dairy Flat Lodge, is set up to be an idyllic escape for those keen to embrace life on a productive farm, but who still want hotel-style comforts and a good cocktail at the end of the day.
+The Dairy Flat Lodge offers an idyllic escape for those keen to embrace life on a productive farm.
+A farm with hotel-style comforts, that is.
+And, not to mention, a good cocktail at the end of the day.

 The Dairy Flat Farm and Lodge is scheduled to open December 2019.
 To find out more about the immersive farm stay experience and lock in early reservations visit www.dairyflatfarmdaylesford.com.au